microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/ReadmeV2.md

 Note that Self-Service database connections are only valid for 8 hours.
 So you have to updated the database crededential in the Data factory connection before excutin

 ## Execute pipelines
-Once Azure data factory template deployed successfully, navigate to Azure Data Factory solution and execute pipelines
+Once Azure data factory template deployed successfully, navigate to Azure Data Factory solution and execute pipelines.
+Find your Azure Data Factory in the Azure portal, and select the Author & Monitor tile.
 1. Execute pipeline SQLTablesToADLS to exort data create CDM metadata files.
 ![Execute](/Analytics/ExecutePipeline.png)
 2. Validate the CDM folder structure and metadata.